niklasramo/mezr/README.md

 **`.offset( el, [ from ] )`**

 Returns the element's offset from another element, window or document.
-By default the offset is calculated from the document if no second argument is provided.
+The second (optional) argument defines from which element the offset is calculated.

 * **el** &nbsp;&mdash;&nbsp; *element / window / document / object / array*
-  * Defines the element for which the offset is calculated.
   * Document/Element/Window: the edge is considered to be 'border'.
   * Array: allows one to control which layer (content, padding, scroll, border, margin) is considered as the element's edge, e.g. `[someElem, 'content']`.
   * Object: must have left and top properties with numeric values (e.g. `{left: 10, top: -10}`).